akirademoss/cuda-9.0-installation-on-ubuntu-18.04/README.md

 # Cuda 9.0 installation on Ubuntu 18.04 LTS
 This file contains step by step instructions to install cuda v9.0 and cudnn 7.3.0 in ubuntu 18.04.
-This version of CUDA will work with the tensorflow-gpu install.
+This version of CUDA will work with the tensorflow-gpu installation.
 This is a slightly updated and modified version from Github user [Mahedi-61](https://github.com/Mahedi-61).
 The original version may be found [here](https://gist.github.com/Mahedi-61/2a2f1579d4271717d421065168ce6a73)

 ## Summary of Steps
 ```